 When you make a car insurance claim after a car accident, the insurance company employee who's in charge of settling your claim is typically called an "adjuster."
 In this article we'll cover:

 An insurance claims adjuster is the insurance company employee who is charged with investigating the facts of a car accident and negotiating a settlement of the claim.

-In the insurance context, the word "adjust" means to determine or settle a claim or to assess a loss or damage.
-In investigating a claim, the plaintiff’s lawyer and the insurance adjuster are both doing the same things; they are trying to figure out what happened and what the claim is worth.
+In the insurance context, the word "adjust" means to determine or settle a claim or to assess a loss or claimed damage.
+In investigating a claim, your lawyer (if you have one) and the insurance adjuster are both doing the same things; they're trying to figure out what happened and what the claim is worth.

 After a car accident, an insurance adjuster might handle a claim filed by either:

 For purposes of our discussion, let's assume you're making a third party claim, so you're dealing with an adjuster for the other driver's insurance company.

 Once an insurance adjuster is assigned a claim, the first thing they'll want to do is to get their customer's (their insured driver's) version of the facts.

 Learn more about contacting your car insurance company after a car accident and what to expect when you're interviewed by a car insurance adjuster.